VladChat/luggage-scale/blog_src/content/posts/2025/10/amelia-earhart-s-long-lost-plane-likely-located-research-team-claims-self-powere.md

 With a few seconds of priming (e.g., pulling a generator cord), you can get multiple measurements.
 High-quality models use strain gauge sensors with calibration routines to maintain accuracy over time.

-For more on the concept and buying considerations, see our in-depth guide: <a href="https://luggage-scale.com/guides/self-powered-luggage-scale">The Self-Powered Luggage Scale: How It Works and What to Look For</a>.
+For more on the concept and buying considerations, see our in-depth guide: The Self-Powered Luggage Scale: How It Works and What to Look For.

 ## Designing for Reliability in Remote Places